Standards of Academic Progress (SAP) for Financial Aid Recipients

 Students are limited to one time frame appeal and will be required to successfully complete 100 percent of all future coursework if approved.
 Therefore, it is important that students take only the number of courses that they will complete successfully.
 A degree audit/grad check will be required for all time frame appeals.

 The appeal must include a prescribed academic plan that must be approved by Academic Advising.
 If the appeal is approved, they will be placed on the academic plan.
 The student will continue on the academic plan as long as he/she is successfully complying with the prescribed academic plan requirement(s) that is submitted as part of the SAP Appeal.
-The probation status will stay on the student's financial aid file until the student meets SAP Standards or completes his/her degree.
+The Academic Plan status will stay on the student's financial aid file until the student meets SAP Standards or completes his/her degree.

 A student will be considered successful in an Academic Plan if all three of the following items are met: